Elliop/Twitter/README.md

 - **User Authentication:** Users can log in to the application using their Google account, leveraging the Google Sign-In API for secure and convenient authentication.

 - **Posting Tweets:** Authenticated users can compose and publish new tweets.
-These tweets will be displayed on the user's profile and in the main feed.
+These tweets will be displayed on the main feed.

 - **Deleting Tweets:** Users have the ability to delete their own tweets if they no longer wish to keep them visible.